Frencil/eclipsetracks/README.md

 [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) powers the application and it is installed as a subtree in the top-level directory `cesium`.

 In the `czml` directory are generated CZML and JSON files for all eclipse events described (by ISO data and link to tabular data) in `czml/events.txt`.
-The python script `czml/generator.py` uses [eclipsescraper](https://github.com/Frencil/eclipsescraper), a purpose-built python module, to transform NASA eclipse data into usable CZML files depicting tracks and shadows.
+The python script `scraper/scraper.py` transforms NASA eclipse data into usable CZML files depicting tracks and shadows.
+Run from the scraper directory.

 ## Local Setup